James Peck (pacifist): World War II Draft Resistance

-WW-II Amnesty Movement
+World War II Amnesty Movement

-Peck was released from Danbury prison in 1945, and immediately joined protests to grant amnesty to WWII conscientious objectors (COs).
-Peck worked with the Amnesty Committee in organizing protests and writing press releases.
+Peck immediately joined protests to grant amnesty to WWII conscientious objectors (COs) after his release from Danbury prison in 1945.
+Peck worked with the Committee for Amnesty for All Objectors to War and Conscrption in organizing protests and writing press releases.
 Peck took part in the first amnesty protest at the White House on October 15, 1945.
 Peck picketed outside Danbury Prison on February 12, 1946, demanding amnesty, while prisoners were on strike inside.
 On May 11, 1946, Peck joined the largest amnesty protest until then of 100 people at the White House, while CO prisoners carried out hunger strikes.

 On December 22, 1946, Peck was one of 15 activists outside the White House, who managed to get press attention because they all wore black-and-white prison outfits to represent WWII COs remaining in prison.
-Peck attended another theatrical amnesty rally in June 1947.
+In June 1947, Peck attended another theatrical amnesty rally.
 A small group staged a "mock funeral" in front of the White House.
 Pallbearers dressed in formal attire and carried a coffin marked "justice."
-Peck joined 40 amnesty demonstrators on September 25, 1947, at the NYC station for the "Freedom Train" - a patriotic train filled with U.S. declarations and documents that ran through 48 states in two years beginning in 1947.
+On September 25, 1947, Peck joined 40 amnesty demonstrators, at the NYC station for the "Freedom Train" - a patriotic train filled with U.S. declarations and documents that ran through 48 states in two years beginning in 1947.
 Demonstrators once again wore prison outfits, which gained the attention of thousands of bystanders and reporters at the station.
 Police ordered them to move, but 19 activists, including Peck, refused to move and were arrested.
 Those arrested won in court, and years later the police chief was ordered to issue a public apology.

-Peck once again joined 15 activists outside the White House on Christmas Day, 1947, two days after President Truman granted amnesty on solely religious grounds to 1,523 COs out of more than 15,000.
+On Christmas Day, 1947, Peck joined 15 activists outside the White House, two days after President Truman granted amnesty on solely religious grounds to 1,523 COs out of more than 15,000.
 This meant Peck's sentence was not removed from his record.
-Peck wrote in a letter to the editor in the New York Times in January 1948, stating 16 other countries granted amnesty to all WWII COs, and the refusal to do so by the U.S. "seriously belies our professions of democracy."
+In January 1948, Peck wrote in a letter to the editor in the New York Times, stating that 16 other countries granted amnesty to all WWII COs, and the refusal to do so by the U.S. "seriously belies our professions of democracy."

 WWII Amnesty protests continued into the 1950s, but without successfully changing any laws.
 On December 10, 1955, Peck led a picket of 40 people wearing his Uncle Sam outfit, demanding a Christmas amnesty.